omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/8 SQL Lab.md

    - Show a demonstration of a simple SQL injection attack.
 Try to make it work for your example from Part 1.

 <!-- - Example:
-    SELECT * FROM Users WHERE username = 'admin' -- ' AND password = 'password';
+    SELECT * FROM Users WHERE username = 'admin' OR 1=1

     -->

 3. **Preventing SQL Injection:**